VitaliiKalyta96/Data-analysis/Google Sheets/Active users and activity in games/README.md

    b.
 First activity month - the first month of activity for each user.
 The MINIFS function is used here.

    c.
 Activity month number - the activity month number.
-That is, how many months have passed from First activity month
+That is, how many months have passed from the First activity month
       to Activity month.

 5. Created a new sheet “Cohort analysis” with a pivot table that uses data from the “activity” sheet.